Skip to content

 Answer: In the west.

-Why it works in the car: I-5 is on the West Coast.
-I-95 is near the East Coast.
-That one pattern can carry a whole hour of sign-spotting.
+Why it lands: I-5 hugs the West Coast.
+I-95 runs near the East Coast.
+That single pattern can carry a whole hour of sign-spotting.

 21. For east-west Interstates, where do the lowest numbers begin?
 (Hard)